couleur-tweak-tips/CTT/docs/video/ffmpeg/upscaling.md

 ## **Why not just set the project scale to 4K before rendering?** {#why-not-nle}

-VEGAS Pro (and probably any other NLE) uses the bicubic scaling filter which makes your video a bit blurry, using FFmpeg lets you make sure you're using the right filter
+VEGAS Pro (and probably other NLEs) uses the bicubic scaling filter which makes your video a bit blurry, using FFmpeg lets you make sure you're using the right filter

 ## :custom-voukoder: **Why not use Voukoder's zscale?** {#why-not-voukoder}